vichargrave/tweet-nifi/README.md

 1. Start Elasticsearch instance.
 1. Start your NiFi instance.
 1. Navigate to the NiFi console in your browser, which will be *http://localhost:8080/nifi*.
-1. Open a browser window to your NiFi instance.
 1. Click on the **Upload Template** button in the **Operate** pane.
 1. Click on the maginfying glass icon next to the text **Select Template** in the **Upload Template** pane.
 1. Navigate to the directory where you unpacked the tweet-nifi tarball.